-Now the rainbow points us to Jesus.
-Why Jesus?
-Because Jesus is God, and Jesus on the cross is God being punished for our sins.
+When did God judge himself and not us?
+When did God punish himself for our sins?
+When Jesus died on the cross.
 When Jesus died on the cross he kept God’s promise to Noah and he kept the promise of the rainbow – God will punish himself in our place for our sins.
 That’s how much God loves us!

 Because of Jesus we don’t have to be punished for our sins.

 With Jesus we can know that God is not mad at us.